BezBartek/django-dynamic-from-clause/README.md

     pip install django-dynamic-from-clause

 # **IDEA**
-Be able to define the **sql FROM clause** dynamically and fill it with args.
-On django models the sql FROM clause is the db table name or other static name (configured in Meta).

-**The idea is to change that!**.
-By that we are able to map a tabular functions, any sql/queries outputs, and other, to Django models!
+**Tthe IDEA is to be able to map a tabular functions, any sql/queries outputs, and other, to Django models!**
-It is what we are trying to do here.

-Anything which have tabular interface output, like: table, view, function, queries, and so on, should be able to map to dedicated django model and be able to use the orm methods  (like select related, prefetch, annotations and others).
+We want any database operation/object which has tabular output (such as table, view, function, queries, and so on), to be mapped to a dedicated django model.
+We want to be able to use the ORM methods (like select related, prefetch, annotations and others) on that model.

+We are doing so by giving you the ability to define the **SQL FROM clause** dynamically and fill (if it is a function) it with args.
+See examples to check how powerful it might be.

 # Examples:
 #### Wrap aggregation result